burcukolcak/sicss-rutgers-twitter-summer2021/README.md

 This repo contains teaching materials for [Rutgers-SICSS 2021](https://sicss.io/2021/rutgers/) on collecting Twitter data for social science research.

-Here you can find the slides and Academic API tutorial used throughout the workshop.
+Here you can find the slides and the Academic API tutorial used throughout the workshop.